The Impact of Stellar Clustering on the Observed Multiplicity of Super-Earth systems: Outside-in Cascade of Orbital Misalignments Initiated by Stellar Flybys: Scenario: Flyby-Induced Misalignment Cascade

 In this paper, we consider a system of two SEs with masses $m_1$, $m_2$ and semimajor axes $a_1 < a_2 \lesssim 0.5$ au, on circular coplanar orbits around a host star (mass $M = M_1 \sim 1~\mathrm{M}_{\sun}$, radius $R_1 \sim 1~\mathrm{R}_{\sun}$).
 An outer companion (mass $m_{\rm p} \ll M$) is located at $a_{\rm p}$ on an initially circular coplanar orbit (see Figure~\ref{fig:notations}).
 In Section~\ref{sec:rate2p} we will consider the case of two exterior companions surrounding SEs.

 The system may experience close encounters with other stars, if the stellar density is large enough.
 This is typically the case in the beginning of the planetary system's life, when it is embedded in its dense birth cluster.
-Most of these clusters are loosely bound or unbound, so that they tend to be disrupted over tens of millions of years.
+Most of these clusters are loosely bound or unbound, so that they tend to be disrupted over tens of millions of years (the current phase-space overdensities would be the remnants of these clusters).
 However, in the early phase of the cluster, close encounters may be frequent enough to influence the planetary architecture.

-We denote $e_{\rm p}$ and $I_{\rm p}$ the eccentricity and inclination of the companion $m_{\rm p}$ after an encounter with a passing star $M_2$.
+We denote by $e_{\rm p}$ and $I_{\rm p}$ the eccentricity and inclination of the companion $m_{\rm p}$ after an encounter with a passing star $M_2$.
 The inclined companion then induces mutual inclination within the SEs through secular interactions.
 In order for the SEs to break their co-transiting geometry, their relative inclination $\Delta I$ must be greater than a critical value

 In the following sections, we will derive the minimum required inclination of the companion $I_{\rm p, crit}$ to break the SEs co-transiting geometry, and the corresponding likelihood that a stellar encounter would generate such an inclination.